-Mnesia contains the following features that combine to produce a fault-tolerant, distributed DBMS written in Erlang:
+Mnesia has the following features that combine to produce a fault-tolerant distributed database management system (DBMS) written in Erlang:

 - Database schema can be dynamically reconfigured at runtime. - Tables can be declared to have properties such as location, replication, and persistence. - Tables can be moved or replicated to several nodes to improve fault tolerance.
-The rest of the system can still access the tables to read, write, and delete records. - Table locations are transparent to the programmer.
-Programs address table names and the system itself keeps track of table locations. - Database transactions can be distributed, and many functions can be called within one transaction. - Several transactions can run concurrently, and their execution is fully synchronized by the DBMS.
-Mnesia ensures that no two processes manipulate data simultaneously.
+Other nodes in the system can still access the tables to read, write, and delete records. - Table locations are transparent to the programmer.
+Programs address table names and the system itself keeps track of table locations. - Transactions can be distributed and multiple operations can be executed within a single transaction. - Multiple transactions can run concurrently and their execution is fully synchronized by Mnesia, ensuring that no two processes manipulate the same data simultaneously. - Transactions can be assigned the property of being executed on all nodes in the system, or on none.